On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Free Seifert surfaces and Lin presentations

-It is known that there exists a Morse function $f$ {\it compatible} with the Heegaard splitting (see for instance~\cite{ozsvath04:_holom_disks_and_topol_invar}).
-Here ``compatible'' means that $f : Y \to [0, 3]$ is a self--indexing Morse function on $\Sigma$ with one minimum and one maximum and $f$ induces the Heegaard decomposition with surface $S = f^{-1}(3/2)$, $H_1 = f^{-1}([0, 3/2])$, $H_2 = f^{-1}([3/2, 3])$.
-The attaching circles $\partial D_i$ and $\partial D'_i$ are the intersections of $S$ with the ascending and descending manifolds for the index one and two critical points respectively.
+It is known that there exists a Morse function $f \co Y \to [0, 3]$ {\it compatible} with the Heegaard splitting (see for instance~\cite{ozsvath04:_holom_disks_and_topol_invar}), i.e., $f$ is a self--indexing Morse function on $\Sigma$ with one minimum and one maximum and $f$ induces the Heegaard decomposition with surface $S = f^{-1}(3/2)$, $H_1 = f^{-1}([0, 3/2])$, $H_2 = f^{-1}([3/2, 3])$.
+The attaching circles $\partial D_i$ and $\partial D'_i$ are the intersections of $S$ with the ascending and descending gradient flows from the index one and two critical points respectively.